-3.1 Compilation
+5.1.
+Compilation

-Use wget to copy the file cfd.tar.gz from the ARCHER web page for the course to your personal directory on /work/ on ARCHER, as you did the other exercises.
+Use wget to copy the file cfd.tar.gz from the ARCHER web page for the course to your personal directory on /work/ on ARCHER, as for the previous exercises.
 Now unpack the file and compile the code provided for the CFD example as described below.
-We have provided a C and Fortran version of the code using the domain decomposition approach and MPI for halo swap communications as described above (directories F-MPI and C-MPI).
-After compilation an executable file called cfd will have been created in each case.
+We have provided serial versions (directories C-SER / F-SER) as well as parallel versions using the domain decomposition approach and MPI for halo swap communications as described above (directories C-MPI / F-MPI).
+After compilation, an executable file called cfd will have been created in each case.